 - Your judging panel should be diverse.
-Try to strike a balance between judges with an academic background (English teacher/professor, Shakespeare educator), artistic background (Drama teacher/professor, director, teaching artist, actor), and another person familiar with Shakespeare (casting director, theater critic, administrator, etc.) Try to not have a panel of only artists/actors. - Select appropriate candidates from local organizations with which your branch has worked in the past, or use the competition as an opportunity to work with new organizations and individuals. - Contact prospective judges and describe the program.
+Try to strike a balance between judges with an academic background (English teacher/professor, Shakespeare educator), artistic background (Drama teacher/professor, director, teaching artist, actor), and another person familiar with Shakespeare (casting director, theater critic, administrator, etc.) Try to not have a panel of only artists/actors. - Select appropriate candidates from local organizations with which your branch has worked in the past, or use the competition as an opportunity to work with new organizations and individuals. - Judges must not have previous experience with any of the contestants that they will be judging. - Contact prospective judges and describe the program.
 Mention other judges who will be on the panel (if known) or people who have judged in the past. - Inform them of the details of the branch competition (date, time, place and time commitment). - Select a follow-up date to discuss judging criteria. - Request a short biography to include in the branch competition program.